albertotonda/albertotonda.github.io/content/publication/gandini-2009-automatic/index.md

   with Politecnico di Torino.
 We demonstrate that our approach is effective by detecting three distinct software misbehaviours that escape all traditional tests.
 The paper details the methodology, tests and results.
+featured: false
+publication: '*Proceedings of the 11th Annual conference on Genetic and evolutionary computation - GECCO ′09*'
+doi: 10.1145/1569901.1570238
 links:
 - name: URL
   url: https://doi.org/10.1145/1569901.1570238
 ---